|Bundesland: Freistaat Sachsen||Saxony|

 The Brühlsche Terrasse, situated at the left bank of the Elbe river, is one of Dresden's architectural highlights.
 Its name goes back to prime minister Count Heinrich von Brühl, who had his Palais built at this place in 1737.
 Brühl introduced the 'Generalkonsumakzise', the forerunner of the value added tax.
 In 1747 he received the whole terrace as a reward which then became known as 'Brühlscher Garten'.
 The staircase depicted on glass no. 730 [left] was created around 1880.

-The New Town Hall (Neues Rathaus) [left, no. 716] is the seat of the municipal administration of Dresden.
+The New Town Hall (Neues Rathaus) [left, no. 716, and right, no. 4097] is the seat of the municipal administration of Dresden.
 The building was designed by Carl Roth and Edmund Bräter and was built between 1905 and 1910.
 The characteristic tower has a height of 100 metres.
 The statue on top of the tower, a guilded sheet copper statue created by Richard Guhr, has a height of 5 metres.
 The town hall was partly destroyed in 1945 and was restored after the war.